yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA/chapter_01.md

 should instead be,

-> Normally, this means a minimum of a development environment and a production environment so changes can be tested against servers in development and then successfully tested ones can be deployed to production.
+> Normally, this means a minimum of a development environment and a production environment to test changes against servers in development, with successfully tested ones subsequently deployed to production.

 ---